SIGNALS FROM

 When public systems are stable and available, we can lean into risk and innovation.

-Short-term views of markets cause economies to overheat and crash.
+Short-term views of markets cause economies to overheat.
 Better futures focus on longer-term horizons.
 We are starting to talk about corporate health in 2035, not just Q4.
 Investors are supporting steady, boring infrastructure: rail, grids, housing, local manufacturing.
-Returns from extractive, exploitative models are slowly coming under pressure from regulation and public opinion.
+Returns from extractive, exploitative models are slowly coming under pressure from regulators and public opinion.

 When patience is back in fashion, everyone can plan: companies, families, civic leaders...